dpouls/react-i-ii-review/react-fundamentals.md

 1. What is React?

+    React is a library.

 2. What is create-react-app?

+    gives you all the files you need in a react app and puts it all into one folder

 3. What is Component Based Architecture?

+    Components allow you to organize data and methods in a more organized fashion.

 4. What is JSX?

+    Not HTML but basically.
+Javascript syntax extension.

 5. What is the virtual DOM?

+    It only changes the parts that are relevant.
+A "mediator" between you and the DOM

 6. What is unidirectional (one-way) data flow?

+    parent-> child

 ### Understand